ccrownhill/riscv_cpu/README.md

 ### Next Steps

 If given more time there are two features that would be very interesting to implement.
 Including out of order execution would certainly speed up the CPU as we could have the cache operating somewhat independently of the main CPU.
 For example if a write instruction was followed by many register instructions we would not have to stall as the cache could write memory while the register instructions happen in parallel.
 Another very interesting feature would be pre-fetching instructions.
 This would be a huge speedup as it would allow us to massively improve our hit rate.
 With the sample program in particular this would be an 100% hit rate as the plotting of the distribution is massively predictable.
-This would be the most intersting feature as writing an effective algorithm would be a fascinating challenge.
+This would be the most interesting feature as writing an effective algorithm would be a fascinating challenge.

 ### Performance

-Our performance for our cache cannot be measured in real time but we can assess the hitrate which is an indicator as to how well it will perform.
-In the example program we achieve an average hitrate of 94%.
+Our performance for our cache cannot be measured in real time but we can assess the hit rate which is an indicator as to how well it will perform.
+In the example program we achieve an average hit rate of 94%.
 This is because the example program is very predictable.
-Since it accesses data incremently every single byte in our block will be accessed.
+Since it accesses data incrementally every single byte in our block will be accessed.
 Because of this the only misses we have are when crossing a cache boundary and thus causing a new block to be fetched.
 As we do not have prefetching these are mandatory misses and so the only improvements we could make would be either increasing the number of bytes in a block.
 Or implementing some method of prefetching.

 ![This is an example of a hit](Images/hit.png)